thomas051083/psd-psw/_pswlf-2020/1e-occ4.md

       <br>This is an introduction to Participatory Design (PD).
 The session will provide a brief overview of PD tools and look at how PD was used by MOH in the design of the National Diabetes Reference Materials (NDRM).
       <br>
       <br>Learning Outcomes:
-      <br>• Recognise what PD is and is not
+      <br>• Recognise what PD is and is not.
-      <br>• Explain how PD involves working with citizens in the development of infrastructure and content
+      <br>• Explain how PD involves working with citizens in the development of infrastructure and content.
-      <br>• Recognise how PD is part of a slate of tools to transform the way the Public Service works (from working for to working with citizens)
+      <br>• Recognise how PD is part of a slate of tools to transform the way the Public Service works (from working for to working with citizens).
       <br>
       <a href="https://www.eventbrite.sg/e/participatory-design-from-working-for-to-working-with-tickets-117609273503">Click here to register.</a>
     </td>